Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 4. Low Sample Consumption

-Because the measurement volume is so small, FCS requires only minute quantities of sample.
+Typically, an FCS experiment requires samples at low pM to 100 nM concentrations.
 This is ideal for working with rare, expensive, or difficult-to-express biomolecules.

 5. Broad Applicability Across Research Areas